Training structure

 Faculty of Science

-How is biodiversity distributed on Earth?
-What ecological, evolutionary and historical factors determine these patterns of biodiversity distribution?
+How is biodiversity distributed across the Earth?
+What ecological, evolutionary, and historical factors determine these patterns of biodiversity distribution?
 What changes have human activities brought about in the global distribution of biodiversity?
-In this course, we will study the role of spatio-temporal variations in the global environment on biodiversity dynamics.
-In particular, we will examine the influence of long-term climatic cycles on the past and present diversity of organisms.
-We will also look at the impact of human activities and global change on biodiversity on a planetary scale.
+In this course, we will study the role of spatial and temporal variations in the environment on a global scale on the dynamics of biodiversity.
+In particular, we will examine the influence of long-term climate cycles on the past and present diversity of organisms.
+We will also address the impact of human activities and global changes on biodiversity on a planetary scale.

 Admission

-Applications are made via the :
+Applications are made via the platform:

-- "My Master" from the website: https: //www.monmaster.gouv.fr/
+- "My Master's Degree" from the website: https://www.monmaster.gouv.fr/

-- International students from outside the EU: follow the "Études en France" procedure: https: //pastel.diplomatie.gouv.fr/etudesenfrance/dyn/public/authentification/login.html
+- International students from outside the EU: follow the "Études en France" procedure:https://pastel.diplomatie.gouv.fr/etudesenfrance/dyn/public/authentification/login.html